dotnet/docs-maui/docs/platform-integration/sensors/index.md

 ### Platform-specific information (Orientation)

-There is no platform-specific information related to the Orientation sensor.
+There is no platform-specific information related to the orientation sensor.